Pre-training with Meta Learning for Chinese Word Segmentation: Experiment

 \subsection{Results on Downstream Criteria}

-To evaluate the generalization ability of PTM-CWS, we preform experiments on three downstream criteria which do not exist in pre-training phase.
-Table~\ref{tbl:exp-unseen} shows F1 scores on test sets of downstream criteria.
-The first block displays recent works on these downstream criteria.
-The second block displays three models implemented by us (see Section~\ref{subsec:pretrain} for details).
+To evaluate the knowledge transfer ability of \textsc{Meta}\textsc{Seg}, we preform experiments on three unseen downstream criteria which are absent in pre-training phase.
+Table~\ref{tbl:exp-unseen} shows F1 scores on test sets of three downstream criteria.
+The first block displays previous works on these downstream criteria, while the second block displays three models implemented by us (see Section~\ref{subsec:pretrain} for details).

-Results show that PTM-CWS outperforms the previous best model by 0.76\% on average, achieving new state-of-the-art performance on these downstream criteria.
-Moreover, PTM-CWS without fine-tuning actually preforms zero-shot inference on the downstream criteria and still achieves 87.28\% average F1 score.
-This shows that our PTM-CWS model does learn some prior segmentation knowledge shared by different criteria in pre-training phase, even if it doesn't see these downstream criteria before.
+Results show that \textsc{Meta}\textsc{Seg} outperforms the previous best model by 0.53\% on average, achieving new state-of-the-art performance on three downstream criteria.
+Moreover, \textsc{Meta}\textsc{Seg} (w/o fine-tune) actually preforms zero-shot inference on downstream criteria and still achieves 87.28\% average F1 score.
+This shows that \textsc{Meta}\textsc{Seg} does learn some common prior segmentation knowledge in pre-training phase, even if it doesn't see these downstream criteria before.

-Compared with BERT-Base, PTM-CWS has a similar architecture and the only difference between them is the pre-training tasks.
-It can be easily observed that PTM-CWS with fine-tuning outperforms BERT-Base by 0.43\% on average.
-This indicates that PTM-CWS could indeed alleviate the discrepancy between the pre-training tasks and the downstream tasks than BERT-Base.
+Compared with BERT-Base, \textsc{Meta}\textsc{Seg} has the same architecture but different pre-training tasks.
+It can be easily observed that \textsc{Meta}\textsc{Seg} with fine-tuning outperforms BERT-Base by 0.43\% on average.
+This indicates that \textsc{Meta}\textsc{Seg} could indeed alleviate the discrepancy between pre-trained models and downstream CWS tasks than BERT-Base.